passwordgloo/Typora-foresee-theme/Readme.md

 ## Personalities

 >[!warning]
->Modify code in `foresee.scss` so that you can make your own personal style
+>The foresee-XXX.css file located in the root directory of the files is compressed by default.
+Please modify the `foresee.scss` file located in the `foresee` folder so that you can make your own personal style

 ```scss
 $display: (